jrdalino/microservice-architecture-devsecops/README.md

 # ************************************************************

-## Module 11: Implement Liveness Probe Health Checks
+## Step 11: Implement Liveness Probe Health Checks
 - The API being a crucial part of the application it needs to be highly available

 ### Step 11.1: Configure the Probe